Connie Dion

 Joseph Conrad Étienne Dion (August 11, 1918 – November 7, 2014) was a Canadian professional ice hockey player who played two seasons in the National Hockey League (NHL) for the Detroit Red Wings between 1943 and 1945.
 One of thirteen children, Dion got his start as a goaltender with the Junior Verdun Maple Leafs in 1937 and had his first full season as a senior with the team the following year.
 After several seasons in the Quebec Senior and Professional Hockey Leagues, he was recruited by the Red Wings in 1943 as a potential replacement for Johnny Mowers, who had enlisted to fight in World War II.
 He spent two years with the team, earning a win-loss-tie record of 23–11–4 and taking part in the most lopsided shutout (15–0) in NHL history as the goalie for the winning side.

-After being traded down to the American Hockey League (AHL) in 1945, Dion continued to play professional hockey for nearly a decade, primarily with the Buffalo Bisons, and earned the Harry Hap Holmes Memorial Award in 1950 by being the goaltender with the lowest goals against average in the league.
+After being traded down to the American Hockey League (AHL) in 1945, Dion continued to play professional hockey for nearly a decade, primarily with the Buffalo Bisons and earned the Harry Hap Holmes Memorial Award in 1950 by being the goaltender with the lowest goals against average in the league.
 He retired from active competition in 1954 and moved to Asbestos, Quebec, where he was active in the local ice hockey and golf scenes.
 The arena in Asbestos, Aréna Connie Dion, is named in his honor.

 Early life

-Dion was born on August 11, 1918 in Saint-Rémi-de-Tingwick, Quebec and had twelve siblings: six brothers and six sisters.
+Dion was born on August 11, 1918, in Saint-Rémi-de-Tingwick, Quebec and had twelve siblings: six brothers and six sisters.
 He got his start as an ice hockey goaltender with the Junior Verdun Maple Leafs of the Quebec Junior Hockey League in 1937 and was selected as one of the goaltenders for the 1938 Memorial Cup All-Star team.
 He also played one game with the senior Maple Leafs that season.
-He served briefly in the Canadian Army in Cornwall, Ontario and also worked as an asbestos miner for Johns Manville prior to quitting that job to play professional hockey.
+He served briefly in the Canadian Army in Cornwall, Ontario, and also worked as an asbestos miner for Johns Manville before quitting that job to play professional hockey.